dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/google_sheets.md

 https://docs.google.com/spreadsheets/d/1VTtCiYgxjAwcIw7UM1_BSaxC3rzIpr0HwXZwd2OlPD4/edit?usp=sharing
 ```

-or spreadsheet id (which is a part of the url)
+or the spreadsheet id (which is a part of the url)

 ```bash
 1VTtCiYgxjAwcIw7UM1_BSaxC3rzIpr0HwXZwd2OlPD4
 ```

-typically you pass it directly to the [google_spreadsheet function](#create-your-own-pipeline) or in [config.toml](#add-credentials) as defined here.
+Typically, you pass it directly to the [google_spreadsheet function](#create-your-own-pipeline) or in [config.toml](#add-credentials) as defined here.

-You can provide specific ranges to `google_spreadsheet` pipeline, as detailed in following.
+You can provide specific ranges to the `google_spreadsheet` pipeline, as detailed in the following.

 #### Guidelines about headers

-Make sure your data has headers and is in the form of well-structured table.
+Make sure your data has headers and is in the form of a well-structured table.

 The first row of any extracted range should contain headers.
 Please make sure:

 1. The header names are strings and are unique.
 1. All the columns that you intend to extract have a header.
-1. The data starts exactly at the origin of the range - otherwise a source will remove padding, but it
+1. The data starts exactly at the origin of the range - otherwise, a source will remove padding, but it
    is a waste of resources.
    > When a source detects any problems with headers or table layout, it will issue a WARNING in the
    > log.
 Hence, we advise running your pipeline script manually/locally and fixing all the problems.
 1. Columns without headers will be removed and not extracted.
 1. Columns with headers that do not contain any data will be removed.
-1. If there are any problems with reading headers (i.e. header is not string or is empty or not
+1. If there are any problems with reading headers (i.e., the header is not a string or is empty or not
    unique): the headers row will be extracted as data and automatic header names will be used.
-1. Empty rows are ignored
+1. Empty rows are ignored.
 1. `dlt` will normalize range names and headers into table and column names - so they may be
    different in the database than in Google Sheets.
 Prefer small cap names without special
    characters.

 #### Guidelines about named ranges

-We recommend to use
+We recommend using
 [Named Ranges](https://support.google.com/docs/answer/63175?hl=en&co=GENIE.Platform%3DDesktop) to
 indicate which data should be extracted from a particular spreadsheet, and this is how this source
 will work by default - when called without setting any other options.
 All the named ranges will be
-converted into tables, named after them and stored in the destination.
+converted into tables, named after them, and stored in the destination.

 1. You can let the spreadsheet users add and remove tables by just adding/removing the ranges,
    you do not need to configure the pipeline again.